SAP/cloud-security-services-integration-library/spring-xsuaa/Migration_JavaContainerSecurityProjects.md

 One difference between `java-container-security` and [spring-xsuaa](/spring-xsuaa) is that spring-xsuaa does not provide the `SAPOfflineTokenServicesCloud` class.
-This is because `SAPOfflineTokenServicesCloud` requires Spring Security Oauth 2.x which is being deprecated in Spring 5.
+This is because `SAPOfflineTokenServicesCloud` requires Spring Security OAuth 2.x which is being deprecated in Spring 5.
-This is documented in the official [migration guide](https://github.com/spring-projects/spring-security/wiki/OAuth-2.0-Migration-Guide).

 This means that you have to remove the  `SAPOfflineTokenServicesCloud` bean from your security configuration and adapt the `HttpSecurity` configuration.
 This involves the following steps: